ronituohino/swap/docs/architecture.md

 #### Database

 We use [Postgres](https://www.postgresql.org/) to store our search index.

-The database would have 3 tables:
+The database has 3 tables:

 - `websites`
 - `keywords`
 - `relations`

-The database should be optimized using [indexes](https://www.postgresql.org/docs/current/indexes.html) to speed up search queries.
+The database is optimized using [indexes](https://www.postgresql.org/docs/current/indexes.html) to speed up search queries.
-The database schema is found in [../postgres.sql](../postgres.sql).
+The database schema is found in [../indexer/../db.go](../indexer/internal/db/db.go).

 _Architectural Effects:_

 -- Reduces scalability, because it's a relational database and it doesn't scale horizontally.
 We could use [CockroachDB](https://www.cockroachlabs.com/) or [Cassandra](https://cassandra.apache.org/_/index.html) to make it distributed.
 However, these are not a familiar technologies for us, and we want to get a functional service up as quickly as possible.
+Therefore in current state of this project main bottlneck is the database.

 #### IDF

-to do...
+We use [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) along relevance of words when scoring the search results.
+Term frequency (TF) is calculated by the crawler, but IDF is calculated as separate cron job due to it requiring more computing power.
+Prefarrably IDF calculations would run at night.

+The calculations are done in batch sizes of `1 000 000` to reduce the size of one commit.

+_Architectural Effects:_

+++ Reduces load on database due to not having to recalculate IDF for each relation every time new data is inserted -- Further increases system complexity
+-- Requires a lot of CPU power during calculations

 ### Serving